jdwd40/back_coins_x/API_DOCUMENTATION.md

 ## Important Notes

-1. **Currency Formatting**:
+1. **Number Formatting**:
-   - All monetary values in responses are formatted as GBP strings (e.g., "£150.00")
+   - All monetary values are returned as numbers with 2 decimal places
+   - Frontend should handle currency formatting and display
-   - When sending prices in requests, you can use either:
+   - When sending prices in requests, you can use:
      - Plain numbers (e.g., 150.00)
-     - GBP-formatted strings (e.g., "£150.00")
+     - Strings that can be converted to numbers (e.g., "150.00")

 2. **Error Handling**:
    - All endpoints return appropriate HTTP status codes: